 If your niche is not in this spectrum, but you would still like to verify who is on the other side of your screen (e-commerce, service providers), you should also examine the lists of checks available.
 Truth is, adding a basic KYC layer to your account creation process can be the first step to securing your product.
 Now, if your objective is to reduce fraud attempts, you might want more advanced inspections such as IP or email checks.
 These will help you deny entry to questionable users; email address was created yesterday?
 Hmm, seems suspicious, Sherlock.
 User is coming from a neighborhood where you have witnessed a lot of fraudulent attempts?
 Let’s not take any risks, Watson.

-So what should you look for when acquiring an ID verification service?
+So what should you look for when acquiring an identity verification service?
 I suggest one that supplies the most amounts of checks for you to operate safely.
 Choose a provider that will be your ally and match your needs, one you can rely on to meet your requirements as you grow and your business becomes more complex.

 - What types of documents can you read?

 Another essential thing to keep in mind is the types of documents that can be read by the provider’s solution.
 Logically, you want to maximize the number of identification types your users can choose from.
 If potential clients have more options to identify themselves, they will be more likely to complete the verification process rather than “making a u-turn” at the last minute because they were given a limited choice of identity documents.
 This is precisely why Mati supports over 18,000 documents across the world in over 165 countries.
-So if you’re planning on expanding your business into new countries, make sure your IDV provider can support you and actually read those documents instead of becoming a bottleneck.
+So if you’re planning on expanding your business into new countries, make sure your identity verification provider can support you and actually read those documents instead of becoming a bottleneck.

 - How will my conversion rates as well as my cost of consumer acquisition be affected after implementing an id verification service?